QuanAnhHoang/EEET2574---Assignment-1-Data-Pipeline-with-Docker/README.md

 route.
 - Interpretation: The chart highlights the routes with the highest passenger traffic, providing valuable information about the popularity of different flight connections.
+This insight could be utilized for airlines to strategize their route planning and marketing efforts.

 4. **Top 3 Most Common Airlines:**